reactjs/react.dev/content/docs/rendering-elements.md

 Even though we create an element describing the whole UI tree on every tick, only the text node whose contents have changed gets updated by React DOM.

-In our experience, thinking about how the UI should look at any given moment rather than how to change it over time eliminates a whole class of bugs.
+In our experience, thinking about how the UI should look at any given moment, rather than how to change it over time, eliminates a whole class of bugs.